 Although shoulder room is rarely measured, it can be important for shoppers who often carry passengers in the car.
 It’s the measurement from one door panel to another.
 That’s different from the vehicle’s hip room, which measures a single seat.
 And it’s different from width since the car’s shoulder room measures its interior, which is usually much narrower.

 The car’s turning circle describes the diameter of the smallest U-turn a vehicle can make.
-For example, if its turning circle is 37 feet, that means it takes a total of 37 feet to make a complete u-turn.
-A turning circle can be crucial to drivers who live in narrow urban areas where tight turns are the norm.
+For example, if its turning circle is 37 feet, it takes 37 feet curb-to-curb to complete a U-turn.
+A smaller turning circle can be essential to drivers who live in narrow urban areas where tight turns are the norm.

 The wheelbase is the distance between the center of the front and rear wheels.
 While the wheelbase won’t tell you how long a car is, it roughly measures the size of the passenger compartment and may give you an idea of how big the interior is.